iPhone 12 Pro and Pro Max vs. iPhone 11 Pro and Pro Max

 All prices noted in chart are at launch.

-Discuss: iPhone 12 Pro and Pro Max vs. iPhone 11 Pro and Pro Max: Apple's premium phones compared
+Discuss: iPhone 12 and iPhone 11 Pro and Pro Max compared: Cameras, battery life and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.